Anupdavda/Online-Education/README.md

 *	**SVM**

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model far outperformed the other approaches on the test and train sets.
 *	**Random Forest** : RSME = 0.465
 *	**Linear Regression**: RSME = 0.454
 *	**k-NN**: RSME = 0.572